Happy Pride! Enroll in Strategies for the Inclusive Classroom™️ thru 6/30 and help support GLSEN. Learn more

-Social-Emotional Learning: Essential to Student Success is a 3-credit hour course that focuses on the importance of integrating social-emotional learning in the classroom to foster skills that support success.
-Participants explore seven social-emotional competencies: self-awareness, self-management, self-care, responsible decision-making, social-awareness, relationship skills, and social-sensing, along with their corresponding components that focus on topics such as emotions, strengths, stress management, self-discipline, resilience, mindfulness, visible thinking, problem- solving, empathy, perspective-taking, communication, teamwork, social justice, and global citizenship to name a few.
-Classroom-applicable strategies and activities for establishing a social-emotional classroom culture and fostering each of the social-emotional competencies are modeled so that educators can maximize students’ learning, personal growth, and success.
-The course also addresses the compelling whys for social-emotional learning and delves into trauma-informed teaching and the corresponding SEL interventions.
+This course focuses on the importance of supporting academics with social-emotional learning.
+Explore seven social-emotional competencies: self-awareness, self-management, self-care, responsible decision-making, social-awareness, relationship skills, and social-sensing, along with their corresponding components that focus on topics such as emotions, strengths, stress management, self-discipline, resilience, mindfulness, visible thinking, problem-solving, empathy, perspective-taking, communication, teamwork, social justice, and global citizenship.
+Classroom-applicable strategies and activities for developing a social-emotional culture, while fostering each of the social-emotional areas in students, are modeled so that you can maximize student learning and success.

 This course was created in support of the Pennsylvania Department of Education’s School Climate Improvement Process.